Conservation

 Groundwater Monitoring

 A network of groundwater monitoring wells has been established across the watershed to monitor the quality and quantity of the groundwater resources in the region.
+The NPCA groundwater monitoring program consists of 31 NPCA wells and 15 wells through the Ontario Provincial Groundwater Monitoring Network which monitor a number of different aquifers.
 Data from these wells is being used to make informed decisions about water testing and treatment of private wells, water allocation (under the MECP’s Permit To-Take-Water program), drinking water source protection planning and potential climate change impacts.
 Results from water quality sampling areas are used to inform municipalities of any exceedances of the Ontario Drinking Water Standards that might occur in aquifers within their jurisdiction.

 Results Monitoring